FoamyGuy/javascript_example_projects/functions_and_returns.md

 	return accountDiv;
 }
 ```
-Now we can use theese to make a simple output interface for the bank account program.
+Now we can use these to make a simple output interface for the bank account program.

 In our HTML we have a `<div>` like this:
 ```html